RunestoneInteractive/RunestoneServer/pip/source/Assignments/assignments.rst

    ..actex:: ps_2_6

-      # write your code here, if you choose to try this problem!
+      # Write your code here, if you choose to try this problem!